HeardLibrary/workshops/R-Stats/ggplot+ggvis.md

 ### Next Steps with R

 If you're interested in learning more about ggplot, then definitely check out Winston Chang's [R Graphics Cookbook](http://www.amazon.com/R-Graphics-Cookbook-Winston-Chang/dp/1449316956).
 There aren't as many materials about ggvis, which continues to develop rapidly, but you may want to consider the premium course on [Data Visualization in R with ggvis](https://www.datacamp.com/courses/ggvis-data-visualization-r-tutorial) at DataCamp.

+The next step from ggvis is probably [Shiny](https://shiny.rstudio.com/), RStudio's platform for deploying interactive graphics on the web.
+There is a [RStudio tutorial](http://ggvis.rstudio.com/interactivity.html) for adding ggvis plots to Shiny apps.
+We also have a workshop we teach [@VandyLibraries](https://twitter.com/vandylibraries) on [building Shiny apps](https://github.com/HeardLibrary/workshops/blob/master/R-Stats/shiny.md).